The Issue of Mandatory Social Security Coverage

 These reports often suggest the Federal government is in a better position to decide how State and local government officials can best manage their public workforce and provide compensation, including disability, retirement, and survivor benefits.
 However, while the Federal government has struggled to find a way to reform Social Security to preserve its long-term sustainability while meeting the increasing retirement security needs of millions of Americans, most State and local governments have enacted responsible reforms that balance the interests of public workers and the taxpayers who fund the pension promises.
 Since State and local governments may choose to participate in Social Security, it’s not at all clear why a Federally mandated, one-size-fits-all option would be good public policy.

 One report actually suggested the cost of mandatory coverage on State and local budgets “would be trivial.”
-While we can certainly debate the definition of trivial, a series of independent studies done by The Segal Company – most recently in 2011 – shows the cost to the 50 states would be in excess of $53 billion over the first five years of mandatory coverage.
-This amount has increased by 100% since the first study was done in 1999.
+While we can certainly debate the definition of trivial, a series of independent studies done by The Segal Company – most recently in March of 2021 – shows the cost to the 50 states would be in excess of $35 billion over the first five years of mandatory coverage.
 To better understand the impact of mandatory Social Security coverage on one pension system, we’ve highlighted the impact on the California Teachers Retirement System (CalSTRS), the Nation’s largest teachers’ retirement system.

 Finally, reports frequently tout the impact that mandatory coverage would have on the long-term sustainability of Social Security; however, a closer look suggests otherwise.
 In 2013, the Social Security actuaries estimated that extending coverage to all new State and local workers would reduce the deficit by 0.15 percent of taxable payroll over the next 75 years and would extend the life of the trust fund by only one year.